Dick Heckstall-Smith: Musical career

+Illness, recovery, and activities outside music

+In March–April 1973, Heckstall-Smith suffered a severe back injury.
+He was unable to stand up, and was incapable of moving for three months.
+He told interviewer Dmitry Epstein: "I spent a long time thinking about what I'd been doing.
+I got really pissed-off with not having any position on politics."

+Heckstall-Smith took a BSc in Social Science at South Bank Polytechnic, and acquired a library of Marxist literature on the long shelves in the corridor of his Hampstead apartment.
+He told Epstein, "I completely turned my back on any kind of music for about three years, I didn't touched saxophone.
+Why, there simply wasn't time!
+I had too many books to read."

+Later musical career

-When Colosseum broke up in October 1971, Heckstall-Smith recorded solo albums (1972's A Story Ended featuring lyrics by Pete Brown) and fronted and played in several other fusion units, including Manchild, Sweet Pain, Big Chief, Tough Tenors, The Famous Bluesblasters, Mainsqueeze, and DHSS.
+Heckstall-Smith then resumed playing, with the groups Sweet Pain, Big Chief, Tough Tenors, The Famous Bluesblasters, Mainsqueeze, and DHSS.
 Collaborating musicians common to many of these outfits included Victor Brox, Keith Tillman and harp player John O'Leary, a founder member of Savoy Brown.
 In the 1980s, in his Electric Dream ensemble Heckstall-Smith also worked with the South African percussionist Julian Bahula.
 From 1983 to 1986, Heckstall-Smith was a member of 3-Space with John James (guitar), fellow Mainsqueeze member Dave Moore (keys), and Chris Billings (bass), with Paul Harris on keys for one tour.
 Apart from tenor and soprano sax, Heckstall-Smith also played baritone sax in 3-Space.

 Heckstall-Smith participated in a 1994 reunion of the original Colosseum lineup and played in the hard-working Hamburg Blues Band.
 In 2001, he recorded the all-star project Blues and Beyond, which reunited him with Mayall, Bruce, Taylor, ex-Mayall and Fleetwood Mac guitarist Peter Green.

 Described as a "witty" writer, Heckstall-Smith published his memoirs, The Safest Place in the World, in 1984; an expanded version, retitled Blowing the Blues, was published in 2004.
 He died aged 70 in 2004, as a result of acute liver failure.